CSV Template Structure (Add new items)

 All empty value in any editable attribute will overwrite and clear the existing value.

-All three object types—Glossary, Category, and Term—are handled in a single CSV file.
-The Type column determines what you're creating on each row.
-Required fields vary based on the type selected.
+All three object types—Glossary, Category, and Term—are managed within a single CSV file.
+The value specified in the Type field determines the object being created in each row.
+The requirements for other fields are conditional based on the selected type.

-• For terms added under a category, both Glossary and Category fields are required.
+• When adding a Term under a Category, both the Glossary and Category fields are required.

-• Term can be added directly under a glossary.
+• A Term may also be added directly under a Glossary (without a Category).

-• Leave unused identifier fields blank depending on the Type.
+• Leave identifier fields blank if they are not applicable for the selected type.

 Field